bundlewrap/bundlewrap/doc/alternatives.rst

 * nice :doc:`Python API <api>`
 * designed to be mastered quickly and easily remembered
 * for better or worse: no commercial agenda/support
+* no support for non-Linux target nodes (BundleWrap itself can be run from Mac OS as well)

 |